Celebrating Creativity in North Sydney

 25 February – 29 March, Monday to Friday 9am – 5pm

 Council Chambers, 200 Miller Street, North Sydney

-Studio A artists Lauren Kerjan, Catherine McGuiness, Meagan Pelham, Lisa Scott and Phillip Sidney have used their individual style and creativity to bring their favourite birds to life in this exhibition of bold and expressive ‘bird portraits’.
-Working with mixed media including pastel, acrylic, textile and soft sculpture, this exuberant exhibition is a depiction of birdlife and their individual curious natures, and the unique symbiotic relationship between artist and bird.
+Studio A artists Lauren Kerjan, Catherine McGuiness, Meagan Pelham, Lisa Scott and Phillip Sidney used their individual style and creativity to bring their favourite birds to life in this exhibition of bold and expressive ‘bird portraits’.
+Working with mixed media including pastel, acrylic, textile and soft sculpture, this exuberant exhibition depicted birdlife and their individual curious natures, and the unique symbiotic relationship between artist and bird.

 Studio A is a supported studio based in Crows Nest that tackles the barriers that artists living with intellectual disability face in accessing education, professional development pathways and opportunities needed to be successful and renowned visual artists.
 The enterprise paves professional pathways for such artists so that they can achieve their artistic and economic aspirations.
 It offers the mainstream arts sector access to new artists opportunities for unique collaborations.

 10 – 27 March, Wednesday to Friday 11am - 5pm, Saturday 9am - 1pm